ricardofunke/liferay-setup/README.md

+The directories bellow are created in the first run of "setup-liferay.sh" script.
-Here is some explanation about the directories:
+Here are some explanations about them:

 - bundles: Download Liferay Bundles here
 - licenses: Put your Liferay Dev Licenses here